 With ample layering space thanks to the roomy cut, stick a thin puffy underneath for bell-to-bell warmth in the winter, and when spring comes around, pair this jacket with a baselayer, and unzip the armpit vents for breathability and comfort all day long.
 For the backcountry, this jacket is surprisingly light, even when compared to dedicated backcountry shells, making it a decent option for occasional journeys outside of the resort.
 However, that brushed interior lining will add a bit of warmth, worth considering for the uphill.

-The color options, while only offered in Yukon and Black, are gorgeous neutral shades (not to mention unisex, a positive in our tester’s book), and pair well with just about any bib you already have in your closet.
+For 24/25 the jacket is offered in Black, Stratus (a light blue), and Sequoia (a deep red), which are gorgeous neutral shades (not to mention unisex, a positive in our tester’s book), and pair well with just about any bib you already have in your closet.
+For those who aren’t interested in the relaxed, freeride fit, the regular Sentinel brings all the Arc’teryx quality that we know and love in a trimmer package, and it’s also offered in a light pint “Alpine Rose” colorway.

 CHECK PRICE ON Arc'teryx